Amit-Weis/Notes/SBI4UW/Unit 1 - Review.md

 	- Insulates the liquid below the ice, so that living organisms can still survive below the surface in frozen temperatures
 - High heat capacity
 	- Requires a lot of energy to cause a teeny tiny change in temperature
-	- The high heat capicity maintins the stable enviroment even though tempearutere may change drasitcally
+	- The high heat capacity maintains the stable environment even though temperature may change drastically
-	- the stable envoriment produced is good for aquauctic and land animals
+	- the stable environment produced is good for aquatic and land animals
-	- the stable envoriment is also good for the biochemical reactions inisde cells
+	- the stable environment is also good for the biochemical reactions inside cells
 - High heat of Vapourization
-	- used for cooling down plants, as it allows organimsims to pass off eerngy into water, and have it evoperate away from the body
+	- used for cooling down plants, as it allows organisms to pass off energy into water, and have it evaporate away from the body
 	- also effective in cooling plants via transpiration on the leaves
 - Strong solvent
-- High cohesion and surface tesnions
+- High cohesion and surface tensions
 	- allows for transportation down capillary tubes or up xylem

 ## Carbohydrates
 - Most hexose carbohydrates live in the ratio of $(CH_{2}O)_{2}$
 - Functions
 	- Base form of organic energy
-	- Large polysaccerides can be used for long term storage
+	- Large polysaccharides can be used for long term storage
-	- Large polysaccherides can be used for strucutreal compononets (IE: cell wall and chitin)
+	- Large polysaccharides can be used for structural components (IE: cell wall and chitin)
 - Monosaccharides
 	- quick energy
 	- main 3 are glucose, fructose, galactose